EPOC Exercises Master List: Complete Guide to Breath-Hold Training Movements

 Quality Over Quantity:

-- Stop at form breakdown, not exhaustion
+- Stop at form breakdown, not when you need air

-- Don't count reps—go until clean urge to breathe
+- Don't count reps—go until form degrades

 - Perfect form under normal breathing first, then add breath-hold